 BT HIZOARC series has excellent performance: constant current output makes welding arc more stable; fast dynamic response speed reduces the impact form the arc length fluctuation to the current.

-There are also some automatic protection functions for under voltage, over current, over heat, etc. inside the welders, when the problems listed before occurred, the LCD on the front panel will display and at the same time the output current will be cut off.
-It can self-protect and prolong the using life and greatly improved the reliability of the welders.
+BT HIZOARC series of welding machines has built-in automatic protection functions to protect the machines from over-voltage, over-current, over-heat, etc. If any one of the above problems happens, the error code is displayed on the screen and output current will be shut off automatically for the machine to protect itself and prolong the equipment using life.